-Getting around Zurich is made easy by the comprehensive public transport network that covers this compact city.
-Buying a car isn't a priority for most expats, who instead get to know the city using trams, buses, boats and trains.
+Getting around Zurich is made easy by the wide-ranging and efficient public transport network that covers this compact city.
+With a stellar 95 percent satisfaction rate among residents, Zurich’s transport system ranks as one of Europe’s best.
+Buying a car isn’t a priority for most expats, who instead get to know the city using the extensive network of trams, buses, boats and trains.

 Public transport in Zurich